mekanoid/Stellplats/README.md

 It's an app for finding pitches for mobile homes in Sweden.

 ## Download
-You can download this application from [Android Market](http://bit.ly/stellplats) or by downloading this source code and compile it in Eclipse or Android SDK.
+You can download this application from [Google Play Market](http://bit.ly/stellplats) or by downloading this source code and compile it in Eclipse or Android SDK.

 ## Translations